Home / Tours / China Packages / Beijing / Forbidden City

 This trip can be customized to meet your individual needs!

 At the pre-agreed time, your private guide will greet you at the lobby of your own booked hotel, and then accompany you travel via public transport to Tiananmen Square, the heart of Beijing.
-Subway Line 1 is usually our top choice, as it offers the fastest access to Tiananmen Square and also offers a chance to glimpse local life.
+Subway Line 1 is usually our top choice, as it offers not only the fastest access to Tiananmen Square but also a chance to glimpse local life.
 Experiencing the crowded morning rush hour gives you a vivid sense of such a populous country.
-However, your experienced guide will select the most suitable transport - which may be the subway, a bus, or a taxi - based on your hotel's location and your personal preferences.
+However, your experienced guide will select the most suitable transport - which may be the subway or bus - based on your hotel's location and your personal preferences.

 ► Know Before You Go: